blazerer/cv/index.md

 <details><summary>Logs API Demonstration</summary>
 <p>
  <br>
-I designed and developed server side of this API to allow customers extract logs of their applications from our storage.<br>
+I designed and developed server side of this API to allow customers extract logs of their applications from our storage.<br><br>
  Here you can see how process of the data download looks like:
  <br>
  <br>